 Yes – these are available for use in every seat at Hamer Hall, and are free of charge.
 Connection can be achieved with standard headphones or with your hearing aid via a neck loop.
 Please see the front of house staff at Hamer Hall to arrange for use of listening devices.
 Photo ID will be required when borrowing.

 We publish a concert program for most performances with information about the artists and works being performed.
+Programs can be purchased for $5 at most performances (complimentary for MSO Subscribers and Gold Friends with a subscriber or membership card), or in advance via our website.

 Once a performance commences, the venue doors will be closed and latecomers will not be admitted until a suitable break in the performance, which in some cases may not be until interval.
 This is in consideration of our artists and audience members.
 Venue ushers will assist you to locate your seat.
 A viewing room is available to latecomers at Hamer Hall, Arts Centre Melbourne.